Cover letters are necessary to make a strong first impression on employers. But how do you write one that stands out?

 Here are two quick tricks professional editors use to catch mistakes:

 - Read your writing out loud: Reading your letter aloud forces you to consider every word, sentence, paragraph, and punctuation mark.
-Plus, you’ll more easily notice hard-to-read sentences, and can then simplify them.
+Plus, it’ll help you notice any hard-to-read sentences, so you can simplify them.

 Use online tools to save time